Skip to content

 Resolution

-"We couldn't launch your WorkSpace" error message
+"We couldn't launch your WorkSpace" error

 "Unknown error Occurred.
 We couldn't launch your WorkSpace.
 Please try again.
-If you need help, contact your administrator."
+If you need help, contact your administrator".

-This error typically occurs when the WorkSpaces client can authenticate over port 443 but can't establish a connection over TCP ports.
-For PCoIP WorkSpaces, the WorkSpaces client must connect to TCP port 4172 for a PCoIP WorkSpace or TCP Port 4195 for a DCV (previously known as WSP) WorkSpace.
-This error can happen when the client device doesn't meet the network requirements.
+This error occurs when the WorkSpaces client can authenticate over port 443 but can't establish a connection over TCP ports.
+The client device might not meet the network requirements.

-"Disconnected" error message after you launch a session
+"Disconnected" error after you launch a session

 This issue occurs when the WorkSpaces client can authenticate over port 443 but can't establish a streaming connection over UDP port 4172 or UDP 4195.
 Use RDP to connect to the WorkSpace to check the network connection and verify that your configuration meets the network requirements.